 While in Delhi, Guru Harkishan helped a vast number of people suffering from smallpox and cholera.
 Besides this, the Guru also gave medicines, food, and clothes to the deprived.

-The lake in the center of the Bangla Sahib Gurudwara was instructed to be built as a small tank by Raja Jai Singh.
-This tank is rumored to have medicinal properties and is still believed to have those medicinal value.
+The lake in the centre of the Bangla Sahib Gurudwara was instructed to be built as a small tank by Raja Jai Singh.
+This tank is rumoured to have medicinal properties and is still believed to have those medicinal value.
 While visiting the Bangla Sahib Gurudwara, it is recommended to take a parikrama ( a full circled round) of the lake.

 #Must-do things in Gurudwara Bangla Sahib Delhi

 Before entering the Gurudwara Bangla Sahib, it is mandatory to remove shoes at the shoe counter located outside.
 Upon depositing the shoes, the Seva dharis (people who are helping at the Gurudwara) will give you a token with which you’ll get your shoes back.
 Before stepping up the stairs to the Bangla Sahib Gurudwara one must dip their feet in a small water tank to cleanse them before offering prayers.

 Offerings can be made to the Gurudwara Bangla Sahib by various means.
 One can buy Karah prasad (holy) from the counters starting as low as 10INR.
 The authorities will take a share from your prasad to be submitted as offering to the Guru and also distributed among other people.
 If you don’t wish to purchase, then you may deposit your offering in cash in the deposit counters while praying.